bool3max/discord_bot/README.md

 	- `bot_token`: a token for your bot
 	- `redis_pass`: (OPTIONAL), the password for your Redis server
 	- `steam_api_key`: (OPTIONAL), only if you wish to use the Steam commands
-5. Run `npm run babel` to run a compiler
+5. Run `npm run compiler` to run a compiler
-6. Run `npm run bot` to start the bot, which restars when you change a file in the `src` dir
+6. Run `npm run start` to start the bot, which restars when you change a file in the `src` dir